ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 ![raise-pci-quota](images/raisepciquota2021b.png){.thumbnail}

-Click on the `Increase your quota!`{.action} button and select the Public Cloud project of your choice.

-Next, click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
-This section also displays the amount needed to benefit from these resources.
+Click on the `Increase your quota!`{.action} button and click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
+This section also displays the amount to pay in order benefit from these resources.

 ![select quota](images/selectquotas.png){.thumbnail}